joshbegley/nyt-latest/README.md

 `The movie generated $36.4 million in ticket sales in North America for the holiday weekend, a 62 percent decline from 2024, the last time a “Minions” movie was in theaters.`\
 https://www.nytimes.com/2026/07/05/business/media/minions-box-office-franchise.html

-**All Passengers Rescued as Seaplane Crashes in East River**\
+**Their Seaplane Trip From the Hamptons Ends With a Scary 15 Seconds**\
-`The plane, coming from the Hamptons, made a hard landing near the Manhattan waterfront on Sunday.
-The Fire Department rescued the pilot, a crew member and six passengers.`\
+`A grandmother and granddaughter were among six passengers on a seaplane that crashed in the East River.
+The Fire Department and the police rescued them along with the pilot and a crew member.`\
 https://www.nytimes.com/2026/07/05/nyregion/sea-plane-crash-nyc.html

 **Mallory McMorrow Suspends Senate Bid in Democrats’ Heated Michigan Primary**\